 A universal Class directory across all MOBLE websites means that all MOBLE websites are consistent.
 This makes it easy for website maintenance to be automated, plus designers and developers can under each others code.

 The next few Episodes cover each tab on the Frames Tools in much more detail.
 Jump ahead at any time, if you want to get more familiar.

 PUT YOUR DESIGN HAT ON

 If you're not a designer then you need not be burdened by viewing all the Frames.
 You can flip to Business Mode and simply focus on writing great copy and choosing great images.

 However, if you understand a few basic rules in Design Mode you will have the power to create anything that you like in the UI without code.
 Let's now look at how a typical Layout is structured, and understand the types of things you apply to each Frame.

 In the screenshot below, notice that:

 The Outer Frame is dark Blue and the Inner Frame is light Blue.
-In the second screenshot below.
+In the screenshot below.
 Notice that there is 16px of Padding around the inside of the Outer Frame.
-Whenever you apply settings in the Frames Drawer it will always apply your preferences to the Inside of the Frame.
+Padding is always applied to the inside of the Frame.

 WHERE ARE WE UP TO?